Mooleane/aaron-capstone-project/README.md

 I chose PokéAPI v2, and skimmed through its documentation for ideas.

-After some brainstorming, I decided to recreate the Pokédex (mainly its evolution functions).
+After some brainstorming, I decided to recreate the Pokédex (mainly its evolution information).

 About 1-2 days were spent in school to implement its main features such as displaying general insights about a Pokémon and its evolution paths.